PalMassimo/learning-background/Terraform/Notes.md

 }
 ```

-By default, terraform wiull clone and use the default branch (referenced by HEAD) in the selected repository.
+By default, terraform will clone and use the default branch (referenced by HEAD) in the selected repository.
 We can override this using the `ref` argument

 ```terraform
 module "vpc" {